Ingmar Bergman: Aftermath following arrest

-Bergman then briefly considered the possibility of working in America; his next film, The Serpent's Egg (1977) was a German-U.S. production and his second English-language film (the first being The Touch, 1971).
-This was followed by a British-Norwegian co-production, Autumn Sonata (Höstsonaten, 1978) starring Ingrid Bergman (no relation), and From the Life of the Marionettes (Aus dem Leben der Marionetten, 1980) which was a British-German co-production.
+Bergman then briefly considered the possibility of working in America.
+His next film, The Serpent's Egg (1977) was a West German-U.S. production and was his second English-language film (the first being The Touch, 1971).
+This was followed by a British-Norwegian co-production, Autumn Sonata (Höstsonaten, 1978) starring Ingrid Bergman (no relation) and Liv Ullmann, and From the Life of the Marionettes (Aus dem Leben der Marionetten, 1980) which was a British-West German co-production.

 He temporarily returned to his homeland to direct Fanny and Alexander (Fanny och Alexander, 1982).
 Bergman stated that the film would be his last, and that afterwards he would focus on directing theatre.
 After that he wrote several film scripts and directed a number of television specials.
 As with previous work for television, some of these productions were later theatrically released.
-The last such work was Saraband (2003), a sequel to Scenes from a Marriage and directed by Bergman when he was 84 years old.
+The last such work was Saraband (2003), a sequel to Scenes from a Marriage.
+It was directed by Bergman when he was 84 years old.

 Although he continued to operate from Munich, by mid-1978 Bergman had overcome some of his bitterness toward the Swedish government.
 In July of that year he visited Sweden, celebrating his sixtieth birthday on the island of Fårö, and partly resumed his work as a director at Royal Dramatic Theatre.
 To honour his return, the Swedish Film Institute launched a new Ingmar Bergman Prize to be awarded annually for excellence in filmmaking.
 Still, he remained in Munich until 1984.
-In one of the last major interviews with Bergman, conducted in 2005 on the island of Fårö, Bergman said that despite being active during the exile, he had effectively lost eight years of his professional life.
+In one of his last major interviews, conducted in 2005 on the island of Fårö, Bergman said that despite being active during the exile, he had effectively lost eight years of his professional life.

 Retirement and death

 Bergman retired from filmmaking in December 2003.
 He had hip surgery in October 2006 and was making a difficult recovery.
-He died in his sleep at age 89; his body was found at his home on the island of Fårö, on 30 July 2007, sixteen days after his 89th birthday.
+He died in his sleep at age 89; his body was found at his home on the island of Fårö, on 30 July 2007.
 It was the same day another renowned existentialist film director, Michelangelo Antonioni, died.
 The interment was private, at the Fårö Church on 18 August 2007.
 A place in the Fårö churchyard was prepared for him under heavy secrecy.
 Although he was buried on the island of Fårö, his name and date of birth were inscribed under his wife's name on a tomb at Roslagsbro churchyard, Norrtälje Municipality, several years before his death.